Summary of our market study

 3.1 A market divided between public, association and private players

-A multitude of players are present in the sports events market.
+A multitude of players are present in the sporting events market.
 The Centre National pour le Développement du Sport (***) has mapped out the value chains involved in sports events, distinguishing between public players, private players and sports associations:

 3.2 The sports events value chain